 Felipa Mena is Co-President Emeritus of POWER-PAC IL.
 She is a Mexican immigrant mother and grandmother who has long mentored immigrant, Spanish-speaking mothers to become policy change leaders in Chicago.
 She is a key leader in both the Elementary Justice and Early Learning Campaigns.
 Felipa is also a Lead Head Start Ambassador, going door-to-door each summer to help connect low-income and immigrant families with early learning resources.
 In 2013 Felipa was awarded the Chicago Foundation for Women’s Impact Award.
 She has served on the Board of West Town Leadership United and has organized with the Chicago Workers’ Collaborative, a day labor organizing group.

-Liliana Olayo is the Co-President of POWER-PAC Illinois and an active parent leader in Aurora, Illinois with Padres Lideres Activos.
+Liliana Olayo is the Co-Chair of the Health, Food, and Recess Campaign of POWER-PAC IL and an active parent leader in Aurora, Illinois with Padres Lideres Activos.
 She is also a COFI Peer Trainer and a COFI Teambuilder supporting Aurora parents to bring their voices to policymaking tables.
 Locally, she serves as the President of the Oak Park School Neighbors group and President of the Bilingual Parents Advisory Council of District 131.
 In 2021 she was selected as one of five Closing the Women’s Wealth Gap national fellows, working on economic security issues for families of color.

 Retired Certified Financial Advisor